Read the report

-Set up in 2016 by the Policy Institute at King’s, the Commission – which has been co-chaired by Lord (Andrew) Adonis, former Cabinet Minister and Transport Secretary, and Professor Tony Travers, Director of LSE London – makes the following recommendations:
+Launched in March 2018 with the Mayor of London, Sadiq Khan, the final report of the Commission – which was co-chaired by Lord Adonis, former Cabinet Minister and Transport Secretary, and Professor Tony Travers, Director of LSE London – makes the following recommendations:

 - The Mayor and boroughs should establish a London-wide strategic body for the NHS and social care in the capital with the power to manage clinical networks and joint planning of services.

 - Reintroduce deprivation funding to improve primary healthcare in deprived areas.

 - Continue with full and unconstrained devolution of the Adult Education Budget to London in 2019/20.

 - Allow a proportion of any unspent apprenticeship levy funds to be allocated to the Mayor and boroughs to supplement skills funding in the capital.

 - Establish an Apprenticeship Levy Council, chaired by the Mayor, with members from the boroughs, businesses and colleges, to advise companies on how to spend their levy.

 The report also includes newly commissioned research into London’s economic future.
 The analysis highlights four possible scenarios for the city’s economy in 2030, dependent on two factors: the effects of Brexit on the capital and the approach of the UK government towards London: